 Autism In Teens

+Not everyone has met a person with autism.
+Not everyone knows how to interact to autism.
 We asked an expert what “typical” teenagers should know about peers with autism.
 Iliana Hoffer Skoff has great advice – from talking to the teenager rather than just deferring to their parent to conversation starters.
-Some may even be surprising.
+Some of these tips may even be surprising.
 Have you not yet learned about “person-first language”?
 Don’t worry – she’s here to help.

 1. Use person-first language.